BiscuitNick/collabcanvas/collabcanvas-prd.md

 - Click to select rectangle
 - Drag to move selected rectangle
 - Each rectangle has a solid fill color
+- Delete selected rectangle
+- Reset canvas to clear all shapes and reset view

 **Acceptance Criteria:**
 - User can create rectangles with single button click